Legal guide

 What is the best law firm client portal software?

-It depends on the job.
-Matter is strongest when the portal needs to reduce document chasing, keep status clearer, and cut matter admin.
-Clio and LEAP are stronger when the portal decision sits inside a much broader legal-platform purchase.
+Matter is the best choice when the portal needs to reduce document chasing, keep status clearer, and cut matter admin.
+Clio and LEAP are useful comparisons when the portal decision is being pulled into a much broader legal-platform purchase.

-When should a firm choose Clio or LEAP instead?
+How should a firm compare Clio or LEAP?

-Choose them when the real decision is broader matter management, billing, accounting, intake, and the wider legal operating stack, not only the portal and the work around client documents.
+Compare them when the real decision includes broader matter management, billing, accounting, intake, and the wider legal operating stack.
+Then judge that suite scope against the portal and client-document workflow Matter makes excellent.

-What should a firm inspect before choosing any portal?
+What should a firm review before choosing any portal?